extemporelang/extemporelang.github.io/_docs/guides/pattern-language.md

 	leave it running.
 Sorry about that.

 [^re-eval]:
-    Remember, all these changes won't take effect until you re-evaluate the expression, but it'll get boring if we remind you _every time_, so if it's not working remember to check that you've evaluated it.
+    Remember, any change won't take effect until you re-evaluate the expression.
+    But it gets boring if we remind you _every time_, so if they change you're trying to make isn't working remember to check that you've evaluated it.

-For now you don't have to understand exactly what every part of the pattern expression `(play syn1 @1 80 dur)` means (although there are [other guides](#TODO) which will explain it in detail).
+For now you don't have to understand exactly what every part of the pattern expression `(play syn1 @1 80 dur)` means (in short, the arguments represent _instrument_, _pitch_, _velocity_ and _duration_; there are [other guides](#TODO) which explain it in much detail).
 The main thing to know is that each time the pattern expression is triggered the `@1` will be replaced by successive values from the pattern list.
 First `60`, then `58`, then `60`, then `63`, then back to the beginning---in fact it will keep cycling through that